kahmi-build/kahmi-dsl/README.md

 # kahmi-dsl

-This is a Python-based configuration language for the [Kahmi](https://github.com/kahmi-build) build system that is heavily inspired by Groovy and Gradle.
+The Kahmi DSL is an extension of the Python language with support for Groovy-like closures.

 __Example:__